-The Centre for Indigenous Environmental Resources (CIER) invites applicants for the position of Water Governance Associate.
+The Centre for Indigenous Environmental Resources (CIER) invites applicants for the position of Climate Change Associate.

-The successful candidate will be keen to join our team to support the implementation of CIER’s Collaborative Leadership Initiative project across Canada.
-The role of Water Governance Associate is best suited for an individual that is able to work closely and collaboratively in a team setting but is also a motivated self-starter in accomplishing project work.
+The successful candidate will be keen to join our team to support project implementation in the areas of Indigenous community climate change adaptation and mitigation, food sovereignty and community communication.
+The role of Climate Change Associate is best suited for an individual that is able to work closely and collaboratively in a team setting but is also a motivated self-starter in accomplishing project work.
 We love people with ideas and the willingness and commitment to try to solve problems.
-Although the bulk of your work will be related to advancing shared water governance through the Collaborative Leadership Initiative, you may be required to support other CIER projects as well.
+Although the bulk of your work will be related to climate change and food sovereignty (60%), you will support other CIER projects (40%).
 Please check out our website to get a feel for the type of work CIER is doing.

 As a national First Nation directed environmental non-profit organization with charitable status, CIER’s mission is to work in partnership with Indigenous nations to support and build sustainable Indigenous communities and a healthy environment.
 Our work focuses on the many aspects of building sustainable communities and protecting lands and waters.
-CIER is very interested in people with a background that reflects decolonization and community empowerment, and whom are comfortable working with a team with people of diverse ethnicities, backgrounds, and experiences.
+CIER is very interested in people with a background that reflects decolonization and community empowerment, and who are comfortable working with a team with people of diverse ethnicities, backgrounds, and experiences.
 As an organisation, we support and work towards reconciliation with Indigenous Nations and non-Indigenous allies.
 We are a team of like-minded individuals who strive to build environmental capacity in and with Indigenous community partners.
-CIER personnel most often work in a virtual office setting (so you do not need to move to take this position, as long as you have good internet access) and we offer flex work arrangements.
-This position might include travelling to remote communities (when it is safe to do so).
+CIER personnel work in a virtual office setting (so you do not need to move to take this position, as long as you have good internet access) and we offer flex work arrangements.
+This position will include travelling to (remote) communities and cities.

 - Experience working with or for Indigenous governments and communities to deliver community-driven projects and programs

-- Strong understanding of and experience working with Indigenous histories, environmental issues, policies, and laws, including addressing the challenges Indigenous communities commonly face
+- Strong understanding of and experience working with Indigenous histories, environmental issues, policy and laws, including addressing the challenges they face

 - Excellent communication skills, written and verbal – the ability to think, write and speak clearly is a strong asset given CIER’s diverse partners